DN-1111/projects/STUDENT SCORES/README.md

--> Student Performance Analysis
+📊 Student Performance Analysis with Python
-- This project analyzes student performance data to identify how various factors—such as gender, parental education, lunch type, test preparation, and extracurricular habits—affect scores in math, reading, and writing.
-The analysis is performed using Python (Pandas, Seaborn, Matplotlib), with clear visualizations and actionable insights.
+📁 Project Overview
+This project analyzes a dataset containing student demographic, lifestyle, and academic data to uncover factors that influence performance in Math, Reading, and Writing.
+It combines data wrangling, visualization, and insight generation using Python libraries.

--> Tools & Technologies
+🧰 Tools & Technologies
-- Python
-- Pandas & NumPy
-- Seaborn & Matplotlib
+Python (Pandas, NumPy, Matplotlib, Seaborn)

--Jupyter Notebook
+Jupyter Notebook

+Data Visualization

+Exploratory Data Analysis (EDA)

+🎯 Objectives
+Identify how variables like gender, ethnic group, parent education, lunch type, test preparation, and study hours affect scores.

+Visualize trends using bar plots, stacked charts, and heatmaps.

+Summarize key patterns and generate recommendations for improving student performance.

--> Key Insights
+📈 Key Findings
--Test preparation has the strongest positive effect on all subject scores.
+Test preparation has the strongest positive effect on all subject scores.

-- Standard lunch and regular sports practice are linked to higher scores.
+Standard lunch and regular sports practice are linked to higher scores.

-- Parental education and weekly study hours correlate positively with academic performance.
+Parental education and weekly study hours correlate positively with academic performance.

-- Transport method and number of siblings show minimal influence.
+Transport method and number of siblings show minimal influence.

--> Recommendations
+✅ Recommendations
-- Promote access to test prep programs.
+Promote access to test prep programs.

-- Encourage healthy study habits and physical activity.
+Encourage healthy study habits and physical activity.

-- Provide nutritional support for students on reduced/free lunches.
+Provide nutritional support for students on reduced/free lunches.

-- Use data-driven insights to inform education policy and student support.
+Use data-driven insights to inform education policy and student support.

-->  Project Structure
-- student_performance_analysis.pdf with analysis and visualizations.
-- data/ – Contains the raw dataset
-- README.md – Project overview.

--> Conclusion
-- This project provides an end-to-end workflow in data cleaning, exploration, visualization, and insight generation—ideal for education policy analysts and aspiring data professionals.